onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "We are called to be the architects of the future, not its victims." - [R. Buckminster Fuller](https://www.goodreads.com/quotes/7799934-we-are-called-to-be-the-architects-of-the-future)

+> "When you get a new worldview you get a new world.
+It's like the shift from medieval Christianity to the Renaissance and enlightenment." - [Barbara Marx Hubbard](https://www.azquotes.com/quote/1468497)

+██████████████████████████████████████████████████████████████████
+# SECTION: Meaning of/in life
+██████████████████████████████████████████████████████████████████

+> "Death is the mother of beauty.
+Only the perishable can be beautiful, which is why we are unmoved by artificial flowers." - [Wallace Stevens](https://www.goodreads.com/quotes/99894-death-is-the-mother-of-beauty-only-the-perishable-can)

+> "Children are the living messages we send to a time we will not see." - [Neil Postman](https://www.goodreads.com/quotes/22675-children-are-the-living-messages-we-send-to-a-time)

+> "Meaning comes from making consequential choices." - [Peter Wang](https://twitter.com/jim_rutt/status/1651959455058100233)

+> "Humans don’t mind hardship, in fact they thrive on it; what they mind is not feeling necessary.
+Modern society has perfected the art of making people not feel necessary." - [Sebastian Junger](https://www.goodreads.com/quotes/7694658-humans-don-t-mind-hardship-in-fact-they-thrive-on-it)

+██████████████████████████████████████████████████████████████████
+# SECTION: Conscious Evolution
+██████████████████████████████████████████████████████████████████

+> "Listen, the next revolution is gonna be a revolution of ideas." - [Bill Hicks](https://www.azquotes.com/quote/131769)

+> "Problems are evolutionary drivers." - [Barbara Marx Hubbard](https://www.azquotes.com/quote/1506502)

+> "Folks, it's time to evolve.
+That's why we're troubled.
+You know why our institutions are failing us, the church, the state, everything's failing?
+It's because, um – they're no longer relevant.
+We're supposed to keep evolving.
+Evolution did not end with us growing opposable thumbs.
+You do know that, right?" - [Bill Hicks](https://www.goodreads.com/quotes/188122-folks-it-s-time-to-evolve-that-s-why-we-re-troubled-you)

+> "Everything you do counts forever.
+You are an expression of the whole process of creation; you are a cocreator." - [Barbara Marx Hubbard](https://www.azquotes.com/quote/577824)

+> "In the next 30 years we can destroy our world.
+With the very same powers - spiritual, social, scientific - we can evolve our world.
+Our mission is to serve as catalysts for a planetary awakening in our lifetime, to take a non-violent path to the next stage of our evolution." - [Barbara Marx Hubbard](https://www.azquotes.com/quote/535956)

+> "We are moving from unconscious evolution through natural selection to conscious evolution by choice." - [Barbara Marx Hubbard](https://www.azquotes.com/quote/577820)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Protopia